 My sister is a huge fan of Johnny Cash, and has had this name on her short list for her children for as long as I can remember.
 It’s really starting to grow on me, and I would love to have a nephew with the name.
 I know that most people who use the name replace the “C” with a “K,” but I love it spelled as it usually is.

-I had a student that I used to teach with the name Ezra, and I’ve loved it since I heard it.
-It’s a Hebrew name that means”helper.”
+I had a student that I used to teach with the name Ezra, and I’ve loved it ever since.
+It’s a Hebrew name that means “helper.”
 Such a beautiful name with a great meaning behind it.

 This was also mentioned on Nameberry’s list, and I have a friend that just gave this name to her little girl (but with a different spelling) so that just goes to show that it can be a gorgeous name that can easily be used for both boys or girls.
 I just love names that can be used for either gender!

 There was a guy that I knew growing up that had the name Lockwood.
-It’s stuck with me from the first time that I heard, and and I’ve always loved it.
+It really stuck with me.
 I’ve never heard the name since, but I have always really enjoyed it for a little guy.

 My husband’s middle name is MacKay, and that’s the nickname that he goes by because he is the fourth in his namesake.
-We know that our little boy will be the fifth, but we don’t have a nickname picked out for him just yet.
 Mackson made Nameberry’s list this year, and I definitely think it’s a contender for a nickname for our son.

-Quint has been on my husband’s short list of nicknames since we found out we were having a little boy.
+This name has been on my husband’s short list of nicknames since we found out we were having a little boy.
 Since our son will be the fifth, it would be a logical nickname for him.
 I’m still on the fence about the name, but seeing it on Nameberry’s list makes me feel a little bit better about it.
-What do you think of the name?

 I’ve always loved this name for a boy.
 I think it sounds like a strong, masculine, and unique name for a little boy.